Law Firm Website ADA Compliance: How to Reduce Legal Risk and Improve SEO Simultaneously

 • Missing image alt text — most commonly cited issue in ADA complaints, easiest to fix.
 Also directly supports SEO — Google uses alt text as a relevance signal.

 • Low color contrast — WCAG 2.1 AA requires a contrast ratio of at least 4.5:1 for normal text.
 Check with WebAIM Contrast Checker.
+For broader guidance on Title III obligations, see ADA.gov.

 • Forms without labels — contact forms must have properly associated labels for each input field.
 Screen readers read labels; placeholders are typically not read.
 This is both an accessibility and a conversion issue.